Princeton Summer Theater: Visitor FAQ

 The Princeton University Art Museum is world class, and also happens to be our next door neighbor - why not come enjoy a full day of culture in this part of campus?
 Otherwise, the Princeton Tour Company offers fabulous themed tours of both town and campus that cater to a number of tastes.

+Will Call tickets are held in the Charrier Room, and can be picked up starting ninety minutes before the performance.
 Fret not - there is almost never a wait at Will Call, even on the busiest of nights.

 can I buy tickets at McCarter?
 At University Ticketing?

-While we may try to partner with local organizations in the future, managing our own box office allows us to keep fees low and provide you with detailed service specific to the Hamilton Murray Theater.
+While we may try to partner with local organizations in the future, managing our own box office allows us to keep fees low and provide you with detailed service specific to the Hamilton Murray Theatre.

 Where can I get discounted tickets?